Nickprovs/Exodus.Prototype/README.md

   <h3 align="center">Exodus Prototype</h3>

   <p align="center">
     This is a prototype for a real-time, cross-platform system.
-Watch a demo [here](https://youtu.be/-kmEY9uos14).
+Watch a demo <a target="_blank" rel="noopener noreferrer" href="https://youtu.be/-kmEY9uos14">here</a>.
     <br />
     <br />
   </p>